Jen Trujillo

 John has a passion for well-designed furniture, art of all kinds and the people who make it.
 When not occupied with angles and curves he is an active supporter of the community he found when he came to Equinox in 2008.
 John is honored to serve on the board of an organization built upon that community.

-Check back soon to learn more about our new Board Members.
+Check back soon to learn more about Lee.

 Community Task Force